What Does PR Mean in Running? PR vs PB Explained

 Sources and Notes

-This guide uses coaching style explanations and keeps the calculator as a practical support tool.
-For more research, see Running Magazine Canada on PB vs PR, research on endurance training intensity distribution, and World Athletics on the marathon distance.
+This guide uses coaching style explanations and practical examples.
+For more background, see Canadian Running Magazine on PB vs PR, World Athletics on the marathon distance, World Athletics on certified road events, and research on endurance training intensity distribution.